Frequently asked questions about swisscovery

 What is SLSP courier?

-SLSP courier connects academic libraries from all over Switzerland and replaces the previous courier services such as IDS courier and the NEBIS borrowing network.
-With SLSP courier it is possible for you to have books delivered from one library to another within 48 hours for a fee of CHF 6 per ordered document.
+SLSP courier connects academic libraries from all over Switzerland.
+With SLSP courier it is possible for you to have books delivered from one library to another within three working days for a fee of CHF 6 per ordered document.
 These fees are waived for ZHAW staff and students.

 Who is participating in SLSP courier?